lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 | Impaired | 10 |
 | Incapacitated | 5 |

 Normally you gain 1 healing point per day.
-You get a bonus point if you're in a hospital **or** under the care of a PC doctor **or** make a successful Recovery Roll (using Brawn by default).
+You get a bonus point if you're under the care of a PC doctor **or** make a successful Recovery Roll (using Brawn by default).

 Once a wound begins healing, the Wound Modifier is reduced by 1/3rd.